droptheplot/enumify/README.md

 ### Contributing

-Use `sbt "testOnly -- -l IntegrationTest"` to run only unit test.
+Use `sbt "testOnly -- -l IntegrationTest"` to run only unit tests